This post contains both affiliate links and non-affiliate links.

 Back in suburbia, I never carried a pocket knife and found it slightly amusing because Danny always had one on him.
 When we finally got our own homestead Danny handed me my first knife, one from his collection.
 The fact I had asked to borrow his numerous times had nothing to do with it, I’m sure.

 One you will use.

 The honest answer is, this depends on the person and your most likely uses.
-I like a small knife, foldable, lockable, easy to keep sharp and that I can open and close with one hand if need be.
-A clip for belt, pocket or tool belt is good too.
+I like a small knife, foldable, lockable, easy to keep sharp, and that I can open and close with one hand if need be.
+A clip for a belt, pocket, or tool belt is good too.
 Affordable is important, I look for knives in the $10-$30 range…because of my misplacing issue.
 I don’t want to be freaking about losing a $100 knife, $20 is bad enough.